 Kids can take lessons and join activities close to home

-Teens and seniors have safe, welcoming places to gather
+Residents, including teens and seniors ,have safe and welcoming places to gather

 Performances, cultural events, and community programs thrive right here